Fierce Harmony: Gameplay

+The game emphasizes both individual skill and strategic depth, offering a mix of one-on-one dueling and alliance-based power dynamics.

 Development

 Fierce Harmony was showcased at E3 1997.
 In June 1997, WorldPlay Entertainment acquired the exclusive global online rights to the game.
-The game was developed with a budget of more than $600,000.
+The game designed by Michael Pierre Price was developed with a budget of more than $600,000.

 Reception

 PC Joker gave the game a score of 42 out of 100 stating"Fierce Harmony may be quite nice as an animation demo, but as an alternative to "Virtua Fighter 2" the game fails across the board.